 In this study we sought to identify the determinisms involved in the regulation of endosymbiotic populations and used the Drosophila melanogaster – wMelPop symbiotic system to track the influence of host and symbiont genotypes on the density regulation, as well as the evolutionary forces at play.
-Indeed, this symbiotic model is particularly relevant because it exhibits genetic variability among the vertically transmitted symbiont population, whose evolution can be tracked by a genomic amplification (Octomom).
-While we first found large differences when comparing infection patterns (i.e., bacterial density and Octomom copy number) in different host genetic backgrounds, such host control on bacterial proliferation/selection was not confirmed after new experiments of introgression on more replicate lines and crossing experiments between lines exhibiting the most extreme infection patterns.
+Indeed, this symbiotic model is particularly relevant because it exhibits genetic variability among the population of vertically transmitted symbionts, whose evolution can be tracked by a genomic amplification (Octomom).
+While we first found large differences when comparing infection patterns (i.e., bacterial density and average Octomom copy number per Wolbachia) in different host genetic backgrounds, such host control on bacterial proliferation/selection was not confirmed after new experiments of introgression on more replicate lines and crossing experiments between lines exhibiting the most extreme infection patterns.
 Instead, we showed that the infection patterns were initially set up by the bacterial genotype and became very unstable over generations.
 These results suggest that, in this symbiotic system, drift strongly influences the evolution of the symbiont density -and thus its stability over generations-, contrarily to what is generally described in the literature of insect endosymbioses (e.g., Mouton et al., 2003; Hosokawa et al., 2006).

 Numerous examples in insects support an active regulation of symbiotic populations by the host, with stable density over generations when the environment remains constant (Ikeda, Ishikawa and Sasaki, 2003; Mouton et al., 2004, 2007; Funkhouser-Jones et al., 2018).
-The orchestrated modulation of the symbiont proliferation rate throughout insect development also suggests a fine-tuned host control of the bacterial density (Rio et al., 2006; Login et al., 2011; Vigneron et al., 2012; Duarte et al., 2020).
+The orchestrated modulation of the symbiont proliferation rate throughout insect development also suggests a fine-tuned host control of the bacterial density (Rio et al., 2006; Login et al., 2011; Vigneron et al., 2014).
 On the opposite, bacterial factors alone can also explain variation in bacterial densities within some hosts.
 For example, different strains of Wolbachia are known to exhibit different, but stable, density levels in the same host lines based on their genetic particularities (Mouton et al., 2003; Chrostek et al., 2013).
-Proliferation of symbionts within the host is under strong selection as it is a key factor influencing the trade-off between symbiont transmission (i.e., the highest is the symbiont density, the highest is the probability of transmission) and virulence (i.e., the highest is the symbiont density, the highest are the cost on host survival and fecundity) (Anderson and May, 1982; Ewald, 1983).
+Proliferation of symbionts within the host is under strong selection as it is a key factor influencing the trade-off between symbiont transmission (i.e., the higher the symbiont density, the higher the probability of transmission) and virulence (i.e., the higher the symbiont density, the higher the cost on host survival and fecundity) (Anderson and May, 1982; Ewald, 1983).
 This transmission/virulence trade-off often leads to an optimal density, which can be controlled by host or bacterial determinants.
-In insect hosts, the main molecular mechanisms that determine the abundance and composition of symbionts are associated with immune response (Lemaitre and Hoffmann, 2007; Zug and Hammerstein, 2015) or resource allocation (Kiers et al., 2003), and microbial communities can in turn select resistance mechanisms against host effectors or trigger antagonist regulators of the host immunity (Vallet-Gely et al., 2008; Lindsey, 2020).
+In insect hosts, the main molecular mechanisms that determine the abundance and composition of symbionts are associated with immune response (Lemaitre and Hoffmann, 2007; Zug and Hammerstein, 2015) or resource allocation (Kiers et al., 2003).
+Microbial communities can in turn select resistance mechanisms against host effectors or trigger antagonist regulators of the host immunity (Vallet-Gely et al., 2008; Lindsey, 2020).